John of Glastonbury

 John of Glastonbury (fl. c.
 1340) was a Benedictine monk and chronicler.
-His real name may have been John Seen.
+His full name may have been John Seen.

 In the mid fourteenth century John wrote the Cronica Sive Antiquitates Glastoniensis Ecclesie (Chronicles or Antiquities of the Glastonbury Church) which is a chronicle of Glastonbury Abbey, from when it was founded, up to the period of John's life.
 The Cronica survives as a full text over seven manuscripts.
 The Cronica refers to the Arthurian legends several times, and John drew extensively on De Antiquitate Glastonie Ecclesie by William of Malmesbury.